Matthew 26

 [68] saying, Prophesy to us, Christ, who is the one having struck You?

 Comments Matthew 26:67-68 These verses show how humble the Lord Jesus is.
-He has come down to take the punishment for humans; that is why the Father forgives all humans of their sins (except the sin of blasphemy against the Holy Spirit) in the name of His Beloved Son.
+He has come down to take the punishment for humans; that is why the Father forgives all humans of their sins (except the sin against the Holy Spirit), in the name of His beloved Son.

 [69] Now Peter was sitting outside in the court, and a servant girl came to him, saying, You also were with Jesus the Galilean.